jerryhsiung/SearchEngine/README.md

 SearchEngine
 ===========

-This is a project from my Data Structures and Object-Oriented Programming class that uses an interface created using Qt, which searches for keywords in text files.
+This is my project from my Data Structures and Object-Oriented Programming class that uses an interface created using Qt, which searches for keywords in text files.
 There is also a page rank option to rank the "webpages" or text files by popularity.

 ###Compile & Run Instructions
 For best results, run in Linux.